Can you Overheat HTV? Mistakes to Avoid

 Typically an adhesive “halo” is likely to surround the HTV on a shirt.
 It is visible around the deeper pink on some shirts.
 This is caused by the glue becoming overly liquidy while heated.
 It leaks out rather than remaining between the fabric.
 Excessive heat or pressing time is frequently the reason for heat transfer vinyl not sticking to the shirt.

-Read More: Different Types of Sublimation
+Read More: Different Types of Sublimation, How you can use sublimation papers?

 HTV Indicates a Stiff Feel